ArctosDB/documentation-wiki/_documentation/container.markdown

 ```

 **Barcode:** Within the database, a barcode is a string of characters
 unique to a container.
-Most barcode values are meaningless “dumb
+Most barcode values are meaningless "dumb
-numbers” that serve simply to associate a physical container with the
+numbers" that serve simply to associate a physical container with the
 information about the container.

 On labels, these characters are typically represented in one of several